• MONIT Widget

 The Load is a measure of the amount of computational work that a computer system performs.
 The Load Average represents the average system load over a period of time.
 The three numbers represent the system load during the last one-, five-, and fifteen-minute periods.

-The CPU model and current GPU model.
+The CPU and GPU labels show the proccessor models.
 The GPU model changes depending on, if the system uses the integrated or the discrete GPU.
-If you install the Helper, you can also see the current CPU and GPU temperature.
+On Apple Silicon, we only show the SoC (System on Chip) here.

 • CPU